nuscien/trivial/Core/README.md

 task.ProcessAsync();
 ```

-## Times
+### Times

-A handler to process for the specific times only and it will be reset after a while, e.g. double click.
+A handler to process for the specific times only and it will be reset after a while.
+A sample is double click.

 ```csharp
 var task = HitTask.Times(() => {